pauljos/ssoulss/website/privacy.md

 Children

-- Our services are not intended for use by children under 16.
-If you believe a child’s data has been shared with us, contact privacy@ssoulss.com.
+Our services are not intended for use by children under 16.
+If you believe a child’s data has been shared with us, please submit a request via the <a href="/delete-request/">Privacy & Data Requests</a> form.

 Changes